 On Sept.
 21, early childhood students transitioned to a hybrid in-person learning phase, and on Sept.
 22, students in kindergarten through second grade returned to classes in phase 2 of in-person learning.
+Middle school students return to in-person classes in phase 2 the week of Oct.
+12.

 If you have any questions or need assistance, please don't hesitate to reach out to your child's teacher, counselor or school.
 More information and resources can be found below.